BilodeauJamieA/Xaleth/Arc_1/Vanishings of Duskmire/Vanishings_of_Duskmire.md

 ## Reunited Elves

-Lyria and Tibbin Bramblefoot rescued and brought back to their son
+[Lyria and Tibbin Bramblefoot](./Bramblefoot%20Family/Bramblefoot_Family.md) rescued and brought back to their son

+Mules and Carriage found to be boarded by the innkeeper

-[Elder Harwen](Elder_Harwen.md) assists locking up Bandit Leader and introduces Serelis
+[Elder Harwen](./Elder%20Harwen/Elder_Harwen.md) assists locking up Bandit Leader and introduces Serelis

-[Serelis](Serelis_Varn.md) fanboy's the party while assisting with accomadations and promise of rewards
+[Serelis](./Serelis%20Varn/Serelis_Varn.md) fanboy's the party while assisting with accomadations and promise of rewards

 Grondar tests his interigation skills and finds out about the bandits working for Malgrum